pharaox/carnalitas_x/README.md

 ### Slave Memories

-Being enslaved, freed, bought, or seized is certainly a significant lifetime event from the slave's perspective.
+Being enslaved, freed, bought, ransomed, seized, or gifted is certainly a significant lifetime event from the slave's perspective.
 This mod adds character memories for all these events in the slave's memory book.

 ### Bug Fixes

 The following bugs present in Carnalitas have been fixed in this mod:

 * If a slave owner dies and their heir doesn't inherit their court (e.g. because they have their own court), slaves don't just wander off similarly to other courtiers, but are instead added to the court of their new owner.
-* If a slave owner stops being a ruler, their slaves are freed automatically.
+* If a slave owner stops being a ruler, their slaves are seized by the new title holder of their last title.
 Non-rulers owning slaves is problematic because they are not under AI control and their slaves can never be freed, ransomed, or traded.
+* Enslaved concubines are properly "divorced".

+## Vanilla Changes

+* Slaves can be imprisoned without incurring tyranny (and dread).
+Prisoner interactions on the imprisoned slave are not affected by their slave status.
+* Slaves are less likely to be converted to their owner's faith compared to other courtiers.
+This is mostly to prevent too many slaves to be freed too quickly as a result of the rebalanced impact of slavery doctrines.

 ## Compatibility